Measurements on Melting Pressure, Metastable Solid Phases, and Molar Volume of Univariant Saturated Helium Mixture: Introduction

 \section{Introduction}

 At any pressure, liquid $^3$He--$^4$He mixture separates into two phases below $T\sim 0.9$~K, provided enough of both components are present.
 The so-called dilute phase is rich in $^4$He and has a finite solubility of $^3$He even down to the zero temperature.
 The $^3$He-rich phase becomes pure $^3$He in the limit $T\to 0$.
 Increasing the pressure of a phase-separated liquid mixture results eventually in the appearance of a solid phase whereupon the system reaches the melting curve of the concentration-saturated helium mixture.
 It consists of three or four simultaneous phases.
 The latter situation defines a quadruple point, which fixes all the intensive thermodynamic variables.
 The saturated system at the melting pressure is a univariant and its properties are uniquely determined by temperature.
 It therefore offers the possibility to use it as a thermometric standard in a similar manner as pure $^3$He.
 The provisional low temperature scale from 0.9~mK to 1~K (PLTS-2000) is based on the melting pressure of pure $^3$He \cite{PLTS2000}.
 Below its nuclear magnetic ordering temperature $T_\mathrm{N}\approx0.9$~mK, the melting pressure of pure $^3$He is proportional to $T^4$ due to the entropy of solid $^3$He.
 However, the melting pressure of saturated helium mixture is proportional to $T^2$ because of the entropy of the fermionic normal $^3$He component in the dilute liquid phase.
-The slope of the melting pressure curve of the helium mixture system thus remains larger than that of the pure system at very low temperatures and has the potential to offer better resolution there.
+The slope of the melting pressure curve $dP_m/dT$ of the helium mixture system thus remains larger than that of the pure system at very low temperatures and has the potential to offer better resolution there.
 A differential pressure gauge with $^4$He as reference can be used to increase accuracy \cite{LT24paper,LT25paper}.
+The slopes of the two systems cross at around 50~\micro K. However, if one uses $^4$He as the reference for the mixture and vacuum for the pure $^3$He, the pressure measurement of the mixture is two orders of magnitude more accurate.
+Thus the temperature resolutions of the two thermometers cross at around 0.5~mK.
 Admittedly, operating with a mixture system is more involved than the pure system.
 However, in some applications, such as the adiabatic melting refrigeration of $^3$He--$^4$He mixtures, this type of thermometer is very natural \cite{TuoriniemiAdiabatic}.